4yjo/PilatesCorrection/README.md

 Hit Let's go! on your smartphone (if it is running already, hit pause & Let's go).
 Now the rocket should move according to your smartphone movement :)
 Install the smartphone on your lower back (some tape might be helpful) and hit space on your computer to start the game.
 Enjoy!

-## how to modify the app or the game?
+## invitation to modify the app or the game
-..

-helpful tutorials & further info:

-displaying accelerometer data based on android tutorial https://developer.android.com/codelabs/advanced-android-training-sensor-data#3 other resources: ...
+Feel free to use this project and adapt it to your needs.
+I'm always happy to answer questions or hear about your ideas and modifications.